SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 ## Function
 The purpose of this document is like most creative projects to help maintain a general feeling of what a developed world looks like and feels like.
 It will provide general guidelines of what is and isn't allowed in the world development and should be read primarily by only those looking to help develop the setting, and not those who wish to have the setting spoiled for them.
 If you do not wish to have the setting spoiled, this is the time to turn back.
 [Back to the Introduction](README.md)

-This will be the only document in addition to the README, that will not be written in formatting for https://homebrewery.naturalcrit.com/, so /page breaks will not be mandatory, and additions will be heavily restricted to the Repository owners, and possibly additions via pull requests, though these will be heavily vetted.
+This will be the only document in addition to the README, that will not be written in formatting for [Homebrewery](https://homebrewery.naturalcrit.com/), so /page breaks will be mandatory, additions via pull requests will be heavily vetted for formatting that both looks good and fits [Homebrewery](https://homebrewery.naturalcrit.com/).

-This document is the guiding document to the rest, and changes here will change the flow and feel of the rest of the documents.
-Keeping them consistent with these guidelines is paramount, and as such pull requests that aid in this are muchly appreciated.
+This document is the guiding document that defines the general design philosophy of the rest of the World.
+Keeping them consistent with these guidelines is paramount, and as such pull requests that aid in this are very much appreciated.
 Though like most pull requests these will be heavily vetted for inclusion in the history, and development of the World.

+**Editor style pull requests that improve flow, grammar and spelling are very much appreciated.**

-We are Tolkien, Not reliable Storytellers.
-Leave that to the DM's and players, we are here to give them something to work with.
+* We are Tolkien building a world, Not reliable Storytellers who know everything about everything.
+Leave plenty of speculation and breathing room to the DM's and players, we are here to give them something to work with.

+## This is not Forgotten Realms:

+While many things will be borrowed from the OGL, which will tend to make parts of the Caverns of the Vaal feel like the Forgotten Realms, overall it is not the forgotten realms, and some things have been changed.
+They will be noted as they are changed here:

+- Various languages differ from Faerun:
+  - Most languages have a signed equivalent thanks to the need of being able to communicate quietly underground.
+    - The only exceptions to this are Primordial languages, such as Deep Speech, Celestial, Elemental and the like.
+    - Dwarvish also doesn't have a signed equivalent.
+  - Humans have both Common and Nomadic-Common as standard languages, as they have diverged so far from each other.
+  - Halfling is written with the Elvish script.
+  - Some languages do not have a script: such as Nomadic-Common, and the primordial languages.
+- There are no Orcs in this setting.
+- There are new races: Helfling, and Grevlin.

 # General Setting:
 The Caverns of the Vaal is a High Fantasy setting set in a huge underground network of caves.
 It is inhabited by many familiar races from the Forgotten Realms D&D mythology, as well as a variety of races that are not from the mythology.